ValyMnDul/Scripts/README.md

   <script src="<script.js>"></script>  <!-- Replace "<script.js>" with the path to script.js -->
   ```

-## 🛠️ Contributions
+## 📤 Contributing

-The repo is under **continuous development**.
-If you have suggestions, ideas or want to contribute, you are welcome!
-Either through `pull requests` or just by opening an `issue`.
+Pull requests are welcome!
+If you'd like to contribute or suggest features, feel free to open an issue or fork the repo.

+---